Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ## Sleep / CUDA graphs

 We previously saw that CUDA events hide the overhead of launching a kernel (the fixed time between the host launching a kernel and it being executed on the GPU).
-However, this is not a silver bullet as it assumes there is no time gap between the kernel in question and the surrounding CUDA events in the command queue.
+However, this is not a silver bullet as it assumes that there is no time gap between the kernel in question and the surrounding CUDA events in the command queue.
 That is, it assumes the preceding CUDA event completes immediately before the kernel is due to be executed, and the following CUDA event starts as soon as the kernel is complete.

 When we are timing lightwight kernels that are fast to execute, this assumption can break down.
 Kernel execution may be quicker than kernel launch, meaning the GPU "outruns" the CPU.
 This can cause spurious results which contain launch overhead in the CUDA events delta, as illustrated here: